-When give up, submission and/or forfeiture is expressed either verbally or by tapping more than three times on the mat or the opponent's body.
+When giving up, submission and/or forfeiture is expressed either verbally or by tapping more than three times on the mat or the opponent's body.

-When the fighter is unconces due to legal strike, hit, blow or choke applied by his opponent.
+When the fighter is unconscious due to legal strike, hit, blow or choke applied by his opponent.

 · TKO (Technical Knockout)